pschool-in/curriculum/content/grammar/article/article-passages.md

 Names of materials- We wear clothes made of cotton. ( not the cotton)

 # Quantifiers:
-We use indefinite article to certain quantifiers like - "few", "little" to show that the quantity of the thing is small, but it adds lot of value or is of great importance.
+We use the indefinite article to certain quantifiers like - "few", "little" to show that the quantity of the thing is small, but it adds a lot of value or is of great importance.
 When little and few are used, it is essential to consider whether the noun referred to is countable or not.
 The quantifier ‘a little’ (with and without the article ‘a’) is needed for small quantities with uncountable nouns.
 ‘A few’ (with and without the article ‘a’), on the other hand, requires countable nouns in the plural if the speaker wants to express a small number.

 For example: